syrianarchive/syrianarchive-investigations/investigations/IkhlasHospital.md

 *An image [posted](https://www.facebook.com/Idleb.Health.Directorate/photos/pcb.2044998622270149/2044998502270161/?type=3&theater) by the Idlib Health Directorate showing the damage to the hospital after the attack.*

 These posts from the night of the attack were followed by [posts](https://www.facebook.com/Idleb.Health.Directorate/posts/2044998622270149?__tn__=-R) that morning from the Idlib Health Directorate at 8:49 AM with images showing the magnitude of the damage as well as a statement corroborating the time of the strike.
-Aleppo Media Center, alongside media activist [Radwan Al Atrash](https://www.facebook.com/permalink.php?story_fbid=724443218067790&id=100015063548401), posted an [alert](https://www.facebook.com/AleppoAMC/posts/927280287649674) on Facebook at 9:11 AM reporting the direct targeting of Shanan Hospital.

 The media outlets [Halab Today](https://www.youtube.com/watch?v=24w5oGs3Xpo&feature=youtu.be&fbclid=IwAR2UDlCAbUSfkda_vDTvc4GUUxB1kF1P_Om6gKVG3dz4ucjGjoLenPsyxJ8) and [Orient TV](https://www.facebook.com/Orient.Tv.Net/videos/3400682129949606/) published video reports about the attack at 10:44 AM and 12:08 PM respectively.
 Their correspondents in the videos detail, while reviewing the damage to the facility, confirmed the attack on the hospital.
 Director of the hospital, Dr. Zuhair Karat, again confirmed the attack and its time in an [interview with Radio All](https://www.radioalkul.com/p279492/) broadcasted and uploaded online at around 12:00 PM.